 The cost of labor (i.e. development) is the main driver of the price.
 For instance, you can hire offshore developers that will be exponentially cheaper than if you have hired domestic developers.

 The cost of labor depends on the developers’ origin as well.

 Development companies from India are famous for its cheap prices at the beginning, and numerous stories about “oops, something's going wrong with your app” later.
 Needless to say, if you buy cheaply, you pay dearly.

 Since low prices and high quality are what everybody is looking for, turn your attention to developers from Eastern Europe and from Ukraine in particular.
 Information Technologies are the main driver of the country's economy today and the specialists are interested in staying on top of the latest trends.

 Your team composition is the second thing that can influence the number of zeros in your final bill.
 The development team can be basic or extended and it is determined by project requirements.

 Basic team for a mobile app includes:

-- A project manager, a person who communicates with the client and cares about delivering all project requirements to the development team.
+- A project manager is a person who communicates with the client most and delivers all project requirements to the development team.

 - UI/UX designer, a person on which depends on the app’s structure and visual appearance.